crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 than expected CPU usage of the code you are reviewing.
 CPU usage outages are one of if not the most challenging outages you can solve.
-Using this technique of thread dumps, you will be able to sovle high
+Using this technique of thread dumps, you will be able to solve high
 CPU situations with relative easy, in a matter of minutes.
 These same problems without using this specific approach